SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-implement.md

 </mvc:View>
 ```

-We have a basic [MVC View](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.mvc.View%23overview).
+You have a basic [MVC View](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.mvc.View%23overview).
 The controller for this view is specified as `ns.manager.controller.Main`, indicating that the logic for this view is implemented in the Main controller of the **manager** namespace.
 [Namespaces](https://sapui5.hana.ondemand.com/sdk/#/topic/2421a2c9fa574b2e937461b5313671f0.html) for UI controls are declared.
 The default namespace for controls is `sap.m` (the main SAPUI5 controls [library](https://sapui5.hana.ondemand.com/sdk/#/api/sap.m)), and the **vbm** namespace for controls related to the Visual Business Maps (VBM) library is also declared.
 Later those namespaces will be used before the control name to identify a corresponding control library.

 Inside the view, there's a Page control.
 Its title is bound to the resource model using `{i18n>title}`.
 The [resource model](https://sapui5.hana.ondemand.com/sdk/#/topic/91f122a36f4d1014b6dd926db0e91070.html#loio91f122a36f4d1014b6dd926db0e91070) is used as a wrapper for resource bundles.
 In data binding you use the resource model instance, for example, to bind texts of a control to language-dependent resource bundle properties.